odil-T/Land-Cover-Classification/semantic-segmentation/models/unet_sem_seg_2024-05-05--13-07-27/README.md

 This model was trained with the following hyperparameters:

-batch size = 4
+- batch size = 4
+- epochs = 50
-loss function = PyTorch's CrossEntropyLoss epochs = 50
+- loss function = PyTorch's CrossEntropyLoss

 Early stopping was used.
-Trained for only 21 epochs.
+Trained for 21 epochs.